streamnative/pulsar-io-aws-eventbridge/docs/io-aws-eventbridge-sink.md

 And, this connector supports setting the metadata of Pulsar to every **Event** (set in the **detail** field).

-You can select the desired meta-data through the following configuration:
+You can select the desired metadata through the following configuration:

 ```jsx
 #